hackerone/observable-web/README.md

 reveal-boilerplate
 ==================

-Boilerplate for slides with reveal.js
+Boilerplate for slides with reveal.js with jade and webpack

 npm install